planttheidea/moize/README.md

 export default moize.reactSimple(Foo);
 ```

-Please note `moize.reactSimple` will not operate with components made via the `class` instantiation, as they do not offer the same [referential transparency](https://en.wikipedia.org/wiki/Referential_transparency).
+**NOTE**: This method will not operate with components made via the `class` instantiation, as they do not offer the same [referential transparency](https://en.wikipedia.org/wiki/Referential_transparency).

 #### moize.serialize